-- A PAM operator will be stationed on at least one of the dedicated monitoring vessels in addition to the PSOs; or the PAM operator may be located remotely/onshore if the PAM system allows for remote monitoring. - PAM operators will complete specialized training for operating PAM systems prior to the start of monitoring activities. - All on-duty PSOs will be in contact with the PAM operator on-duty, who will monitor the PAM systems for acoustic detections of marine mammals that are vocalizing in the area. - For real-time PAM systems, at least one PAM operator will be designated to monitor each system by viewing data or data products that are streamed in real-time or near real-time to a computer workstation and monitor located on a Project vessel or onshore. - The PAM operator will inform the PSOs on duty, who will be responsible for requesting that the Lead PSO implement the necessary mitigation protocols of, at least, probable or confirmed, detections of all of marine mammals, and possible detections of NARW via the data collection software system (i.e., Mystcetus or similar system). - Acoustic monitoring during nighttime and low visibility conditions during the day will complement visual monitoring (e.g., visual PSOs and thermal cameras) and will cover an area of at least the SZ around each foundation.
+- A PAM operator will be stationed on at least one of the dedicated monitoring vessels in additions to PSOs; or the PAM operator may be located remotely/onshore if the PAM system allows for remote monitoring. - PAM operators will complete specialized training for operating PAM systems prior to the start of monitoring activities. - o All on-duty PSOs will be in contact with the PAM operator on-duty, who will monitor the PAM systems for acoustic detections of marine mammals that are vocalizing in the area. - o For real-time PAM systems, at least one PAM operator will be designated to monitor each system by viewing data or data products that are streamed in real-time or near real-time to a computer workstation and monitor located on a Project vessel or onshore. - o The PAM operator will inform the PSOs on duty, who will be responsible for requesting that the Lead PSO implement the necessary mitigation protocols of, at least, probable or confirmed, detections of all of marine mammals, and possible detections of NARW via the data collection software system (i.e., Mystcetus or similar system). - o Acoustic monitoring during nighttime and low visibility conditions during the day will complement visual monitoring (e.g., visual PSOs and thermal cameras) and will cover an area of at least the SZ around each foundation.

-7.2.5 Mitigation Measures During Impact Pile Driving
+7.2.5 Mitigation and Monitoring Measures During Foundation Impact Pile Driving

-Mitigation measures implemented during a piling event include:
+Monitoring and mitigation measures implemented during a piling event include:

+- Use of double NAS (i.e., double BBC or dual devices)

-- Pre-start clearance;
+- Pre-start clearance:

 - Soft start of the pile strikes;

 - Post-piling monitoring;

 - Shutdowns, and

 - Monitoring during unforeseen pauses in piling

-The parameters of these mitigation measures are summarized in Table 13, Table 14,

-Table 15, and Table 16 for summer (May through November) and winter (December only)mitigation measures respectively and detailed in Section 7.2.5.1 through 7.2.5.5 below.
+The parameters of these mitigation measures are summarized Table 13 and Table 15 for summer (May through November) and Table 14 and Table 16 for winter (December only) mitigation measures respectively and detailed in Section 7.2.5.1 through 7.2.5.6 below.